“If Anyone Has Ears to Hear, Listen (to the Gospel)”

 1. What’s the likely timing of this threat?
 Is God asking me to give it my full and longer attention right now?

-2. If I do need to continue, how will using my time this way:
+2. If we do need to engage the threat, how will doing so…

-Help my neighbor equally be safe and thrive?
+• Help our neighbor also be just as safe and thrive?

-3. Given the above, how are you called to respond to this threat right now?
+3. Given the above, are we called to respond to the threat right now?

 Paying Attention